egel-lang/egel-lang.github.io/index.md

 there is no garbage collector for light-weight seamless integration with C/C++.
 Also, the interpreter is stackless to later allow for concurrency.

-Definitions are translated to bytecode in a small instructionset for portability.
+Definitions are translated to bytecode in a small instruction set for portability.

 The interpreter is being developed at the moment and is in a pre-release